Patricio Athelstan Scantlebury

 - Died May 24, 1991 in Glen Ridge, NJ USA

 Scantlebury played for the Panama national team in the 1941 Amateur World Series, helping his team to a 5-3 record.
-He debuted in the US with the 1944 New York Cubans, going 1-4.
+He was 0-2 in the 1943 Amateur World Series but led his team a 2.05 ERA, 8th in the event (between M. Acuña and teammate Víctor Greenidge) He debuted in the US with the 1944 New York Cubans, going 1-4.
 In 1945, he was 2-1.
 He had a 4-3 record in 1946.
 In the first 1946 East-West Game, the Panamanian was hit hard, allowing 3 runs in 1/3 of an inning as the lone bad hurler in the East's 6-3 win.
 He was greeted by an Artie Wilson single.
 Scantlebury retired Archie Ware.
 Sam Jethroe hit a potential double play ball which Sam Bankhead muffed.
 Piper Davis singled home Wilson.
 Willie Grace then drove in Jethroe and Davis with a hit.
 Bill Byrd relieved the struggling Scantlebury.
 He was 2-2 for the Ponce Lions in the 1946-1947 Puerto Rican League.

 In 1947, the left-hander began to emerge as a productive hurler at age 29.
 He had a 10-5 record and tied Luis Tiant Sr. for third in the Negro National League in wins, trailing Max Manning and Rufus Lewis.
-In the 1947 Negro World Series, he allowed a 3-run homer to Johnny Cowan in game one but pitched four scoreless innings before the game ended in a tie due to rain.
-In game six, he won in relief of Luis Tiant Sr. to help the Cubans to their only title.
+In the 1947 Negro World Series, he allowed a three-run homer to Johnny Cowan in Game 1 but pitched four scoreless innings before the game ended in a tie due to rain.
+In Game 6, he won in relief of Luis Tiant Sr. to help the Cubans to their only title.
 He was 1-0 with a 2.25 ERA in the Series.

 Scantlebury had a 10-6, 1.86 record for the Almendares Blues in the 1947-1948 Cuban Winter League.
 He ranked second to Connie Marrero in ERA that season.
 Scantlebury played for Panama's entry in the 1949 Caribbean Series and went 1-0 but was shelled for 20 hits in 8 1/3 IP for Spur Cola.
 In the 1949 East-West Game, he got the save in a 4-0 win by the East.
 He did not allow a run in 3 innings to finish a shutout started by Schoolboy Griffith and Pullman Porter.
 He did blow the no-hitter Griffith and Porter had going, allowing two hits, including a double to Piper Davis.
 Scantlebury was 7-5 with a 3.52 ERA for the New York Cubans in 1949.